deanveloper/tenpin/README.md

-This is my first real rust library.
+This is my first (real) Rust library.
 Being as such, I am not sure what the best coding practices in Rust are, so hopefully this works well.
 Pull requests are welcome!

 # Tenpin